Manipur crisis Amit shah

-Guwahati: Manipur Congress has slammed the remark of Union Home Minister Amit Shah on the prolonged ethnic crisis and demand for reinstatement of the popular government in this president’s rule state.
+Imphal: Manipur Congress has slammed the remark of Union Home Minister Amit Shah on the prolonged ethnic crisis and demand for reinstatement of the popular government in this president’s rule state.

 Congress MLA Th Lokeshwar (Khundrakpam AC) termed Amit Shah’s recent remark on the Manipur crisis— “forming a popular Government in Manipur would be challenging until the differences between the Meitei and Kuki communities are resolved” — nonsensical.